-Field Description Channel Group Information Channel Group Information Channel Group Name Unique name of the channel group.
-The name can include alphanumeric characters, spaces, and any of these characters: ". , - ' # ( ) / :".
-Description Optional.
-Description of the channel group Ops View Belongs To Name of the ops view to which you want to associate this channel group.
+Field Description Belongs To Name of the ops view to which you want to associate this channel group.
 For general information about ops views, see Chapter 7, "Configuring and Managing Cisco IPICS Operational Views."
 Accessible To Name of the ops view to which you want this channel group to be accessible.
 For general information about ops views, see Chapter 7, "Configuring and Managing Cisco IPICS Operational Views."
+Edit button Click this button to associate ops views to the channel group.
+See the "Associating Ops Views to Channel Groups" section on page 2-24 for detailed information.
+Note To associate a channel group to an ops view, you must belong to the SYSTEM ops view.

-Table 2-6 General Tab Fields in Channel Groups Window (continued)
+Table 2-6 General Tab Fie lds in Channel Groups Win dow (continued) General lab lie Gibups will